Words per minute: Morse code

 Morse code uses variable length sequences of short and long duration signals (dits and dahs, colloquially called dots and dashes) to represent source information e.g., sequences for the letter "K" and numeral "2" are respectively and.
 This variability complicates the measurement of Morse code speed rated in words per minute.
 Using telegram messages, the average English word length is about five characters, each averaging 5.124 dot durations or baud.
-Spacing between words should also be considered, being seven dot durations in the USA and five in British territories.
+Spacing between words should also be considered, being seven dot durations in the US and five in British territories.
 So the average British telegraph word was 30.67 dot times.
 So the baud rate of a Morse code is 50/60 × word per minute rate.

 It is standard practice to use two different such standard words to measure Morse code speeds in words per minute.
 The standard words are: "PARIS" and "CODEX".
 In Morse code "PARIS" has a dot duration of 50, while "CODEX" has 60.

 Although many countries no longer require it for licensing, Morse is still widely used by amateur radio ("ham") operators.
 Experienced hams routinely send Morse at 20 words per minute, using manually operated hand telegraph keys; enthusiasts such as members of The CW Operators' Club routinely send and receive Morse code at speeds up to 60 wpm.
 The upper limit for Morse operators attempting to write down Morse code received by ear using paper and pencil is roughly 20 wpm.
 Many skilled Morse code operators can receive Morse code by ear mentally without writing down the information at speeds up to 70 wpm.
 To write down the Morse code information manually at speeds higher than 20 wpm it is usual for the operators to use a typewriter or computer keyboard to enable higher speed copying.

-In the United States a commercial radiotelegraph operator's license is still issued, although there is almost no demand for it, since for long distance communication ships now use the satellite-based Global Maritime Distress and Safety System.
+In the United States a commercial radiotelegraph operator's license is still issued, although there is almost no demand for it, since for long-distance communication ships now use the satellite-based Global Maritime Distress and Safety System.
 Besides a written examination, proficiency at receiving Morse at 20 wpm plain language and 16 wpm in code groups must be demonstrated.

 High-speed telegraphy contests are still held.
 The fastest Morse code operator was Theodore Roosevelt McElroy copying at 75.6 wpm using a typewriter at the 1939 world championship.